Oisota/theo-lang/doc/src/core/macros.md

 I like this idea.

-This could most likely be added later and we shouldn't worry about this for the initial implementation.
+Macros can most likely be added later and we shouldn't worry about them for the initial implementation.